Dragon-Developer/GMServer/README.md

-## GameMaker WebServer made with Node.js
+## WebSocket Game Server made with Node.js
 This is a multiplayer online game server that connects to a client made with GameMaker.
+In fact, it also works with any other game engine, as long as the client sends and processes the data in a similar way..

 ## Links
 HTML5: https://dragon-developer.github.io/game/gmclient/